 If you don’t have a grinder, you’ll have to buy one separately since it doesn’t have a built in grinder.

 - The machine is easy to use and easy to clean.

 - Rancilio Silvia offers a 2-liter water tank and a 12-ounce water boiler.

-- Its body is concise both horizontally and vertically; It can easily adjust in your kitchen space.
+- It’s a compact machine both horizontally and vertically; It can easily fit in your kitchen.

-- Commercial-style portafilter, group head, and boiler cannot be found in other domestic semi-automatic espresso machines.
+- Commercial-style portafilter, group head, and boiler cannot be found in other domestic semi-automatic espresso machine.

 - The commercial group head provides temperature and pressure stability.

-- You can control steam’s pressure with the knob.
+- You control the steam’s pressure with a knob.

 - It comes with two non-pressurized baskets.

 - No programmability.
 As stated, the machine only ever allows you to turn it on and off.
 It doesn’t let you try additional barista techniques. (some peoplemay find this easier)

 - The drip tray is too small for many actions.

 - You cannot pull back-to-back shots or a double shot with this machine.
 It needs a break to regulate the temperature back to normal for another shot.